 Life-long learning is promoted through presentations by experts in a multitude of areas – chosen by the residents themselves

-- Once Covid-19 procedures allow, experiential growth will be developed through regular conversations and activities with young volunteers from Pre-K through high schools
+- Experiential growth developed through regular conversations and activities with young volunteers from Pre-K through high schools

-We have added Caremerge, a complete set of web/mobile communication and care coordination solutions for staff, residents, and family members
+We utilize Caremerge, a complete web/mobile communication and care coordination solution for staff, residents, and family members

 The staff has access to online and real-time record keeping through iPad technology, a much more efficient method of documentation, thus allowing Care Partners more quality time with residents